BerkeleyLearnVerify/Scenic/docs/reference/statements.rst

 Scenario definitions, like behavior definitions, may include preconditions and invariants.
 The body of a scenario consists of two optional parts: a ``setup`` block and a ``compose`` block.
 The ``setup`` block contains code that runs once when the scenario begins to execute, and is a list of statements like a top-level Scenic program (so it may create objects, define requirements, etc.).
-The ``compose`` block orchestrates the execution of sub-scenarios during a dynamic scenario, and may use :sampref:`do` and any of the other statements allowed inside behaviors (except :sampref:`take`, which only makes sense for an individual :term:`agent`).
+The ``compose`` block orchestrates the execution of sub-scenarios during a dynamic scenario, and may use :keyword:`do` and any of the other statements allowed inside behaviors (except :keyword:`take`, which only makes sense for an individual :term:`agent`).
 If a modular scenario does not use preconditions, invariants, or sub-scenarios (i.e., it only needs a ``setup`` block) it may be written in the second form above, where the entire body of the ``scenario`` comprises the ``setup`` block.

 .. seealso:: Our tutorial on :ref:`composition` gives many examples of how to use modular scenarios.